Natural glutamic acid

 Two facts become very clear:

-• Firstly, the glutamic acid is only one of many other natural amino acids that occur in our food.
+- Firstly, glutamic acid is only one of many other natural amino acids that occur in our food.

-• Secondly, the content of the amino acid glutamic acid in the yeast extract paste is comparable with the content in tomato paste and in a beef stock cube – the clear leader is matured Parmesan cheese.
+- Secondly, the content of glutamic acid in yeast extract paste is comparable with the content in tomato paste and in a beef stock cube – the clear leader is matured Parmesan cheese.

 Free and bound glutamic acid – what is behind all this?